eewang/eewang.github.com/source/_posts/2013-03-06-how-to-schedule-tasks-using-whenever.markdown

 categories:
 ---

 In building out my ticket tracker application, I realized that I needed to be able to automatically run scripts at certain intervals throughout the week.
 I wanted my application to execute a call to Stubhub's API and pull data on events periodically so that I didn't have to do it myself each day.
-In looking on <a href="http://ruby-toolbox.org" target="_blank">Ruby Toolbox</a>, I came across a gem called Whenever that allows you to quickly and easily schedule tasks using a nifty tool called a cron log.
+In looking on <a href="http://ruby-toolbox.org" target="_blank">Ruby Toolbox</a>, I came across a gem called <a href="https://github.com/javan/whenever" target="_blank">Whenever</a> that allows you to quickly and easily schedule tasks using a nifty tool called a cron log.

 <!--more-->